jianhuiwemi/homepage/_pages/about.md

 _arXiv_

-<small>Introduced Vid-TTA, a lightweight test-time adaptation framework for video editing.
+<small>We introduce Vid-TTA, a lightweight test-time adaptation framework for video editing.
 By combining motion-aware masked reconstruction with prompt augmentation, it enhances temporal consistency and mitigates prompt overfitting, offering plug-and-play improvements for existing editing models.</small>
 </div>
 </div>